IntangibleMatter/godot-docs/tutorials/assets_pipeline/importing_translations.rst

 unique and represent a string universally (they are usually in uppercase, to differentiate from other strings).
 These keys will be replaced at runtime by the matching translated string.
 Note that the case is important, "KEY1" and "Key1" will be different keys.
+Additionally, if a column's "lang" tag begins with an underscore (`_`), the column is considered to be "commented out", and won't be imported.
+This is useful for giving additional information to translators without having to worry about your game importing that info.
 The top-left cell is ignored and can be left empty or having any content.
 Here's an example: